For a healthier community and cleaner environment, UC Davis is 100% smoke and tobacco free.

 Smoke and Tobacco Free Student Ambassadors

-During Spring Quarter, Breathe Free, in partnership with Heath Education and Promotion, piloted a Smoke and Tobacco Free Student Ambassador Internship with 5 undergraduate students.
+Breathe Free, in partnership with Heath Education and Promotion, coordinates the Smoke and Tobacco Free Student Ambassador Internship with graduate and undergraduate students.
 Based on best practices from other Universities that have smoke and/or tobacco free policies, an ambassador’s primary function is to encourage an environment of compliance for the UC Davis Smoke and Tobacco Free Policy through ongoing peer-to-peer interaction.

 Ambassadors show leadership, professionalism, compassion and the desire to promote and celebrate a healthier campus.
 If you would like to learn more about future Smoke and Tobacco Free Student Ambassador internship opportunities, please email: email@example.com